jillalberts/privacy-glasses/README.md

 - Test whether plugin works on Obsidian Mobile beta

+- Add the ability to define certain "private" or "sensitive" pages on which the plugin turns on automatically?

 ### ✍ Contact the author

 - To report an issue or suggest a feature: